 Polar bears are fascinating animals.
-They have many ways in which they can adapt to their habitat.
-Their hair is almost transparent so it appears white, which allows them to blend into the arctic surroundings where they live.
-The snow and ice of their arctic habitats are an essential part of their food source and how they survive.
-They may look cuddly and soft, but the truth is polar bears are very smart and quite the hunters!
+There are many ways in which they have adapted to their habitat.
+For example, the hair of a polar bear is almost transparent so it appears white, which allows them to blend into their arctic surroundings.
+What's more, the snow and ice of arctic habitats are essential to the bears' way of life.
+They may look cuddly and soft, but the truth is polar bears are not only very smart, but they are also fierce hunters!

 What You Need:

 - White foam paper – you can buy the sticky kind to save a step